izadnia/Emoji-Search-React/README.md

+# Emoji recommender 😜

+a react-based project that recommends you emojies 😚 while you are typing.. in fact the app capture the text from user and searches among all the keywords in an json file containg all the emojies.

+first page is the textarea page 📄

+second page is the sources 📃

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
-## Emoji recommender

-a react-based project that recommends you emojies 😚 while you are typing..

 ## Available Scripts